History of the Jews in Sicily: Middle Ages

 Systematic persecution of the Jews in Sicily started in the 14th century.
 In 1310 the King of Sicily Frederick II of Aragon adopted a restrictive and discriminatory policy towards the Jews, who were required to mark their clothes and their shops with the "red wheel".
 Jews were also forbidden any relationship with Catholics.
 In 1392, Jews were ordered to live in ghettos and severe persecutions broke out in Monte San Giuliano (now Erice), Catania and Syracuse, in which many Jews fell victim.
 The next year strict decrees were directed against private ceremonies.
 For example, Jews were forbidden to use any decorations in connection with funerals; except in unusual cases, when silk was permitted, the coffin might be covered with a woolen pall only.
 In Marsala, Jews were compelled to take part in the festival services at Christmas and on St. Stephen's Day, and were then followed home by the mob and stoned on the way.
 At the beginning of the 15th century oppression was at such a level that in 1402 the Jews of Marsala presented an appeal to the king, in which they asked for: (1) exemption from compulsory menial services; (2) the reduction of their taxes to one-eleventh of the total taxation, since the Jews were only one-eleventh of the population; (3) the hearing of their civil suits by the royal chief judge, and of their religious cases by the inquisitor; (4) the delivery of flags only to the superintendent of the royal castle, not to others; (5) the reopening of the women's bath (Mikveh), which had been closed under Andrea Chiaramonte.
 This appeal was granted.

-In comparison with other Jewish communities of Europe, the Sicilians were happily situated.
+In comparison with other Jewish communities of Europe, the Sicilian Jews were happily situated.
 They even owned a considerable amount of property, since thirteen of their communities were able, in 1413, to lend the infante Don Juan 437 ounces of gold.
 This was repaid on 24 December 1415.
 In the same year, however, the Jewish community of Vizzini was expelled by Queen Blanca, and it was never permitted to return.